-The increasingly vocal campaign for civility in public discourse reflects an understandable and widespread frustration with the deep partisan divide that has made constructive political debate almost impossible.
-There is a growing realization that our inability to deal with a broad range of problems is largely attributable to the destructive ways in which the issues are being addressed.
-This raises a crucial and increasingly controversial question: What exactly do we mean by "civility"?
+The increasingly controversial campaign for civility in public discourse reflects an understandable and widespread frustration with the deep partisan divide that has made constructive political debate almost impossible.
+There is a growing realization that our inability to effectively deal with a broad range of problems is largely attributable to the destructive ways in which the issues are being addressed.
+This raises a critically important question: What exactly do we mean by "civility"?

 Clearly, civility has to mean something more that mere politeness.
-The movement will have accomplished little if all it does is get people to say, "excuse me, please", while they (figuratively) stab you in the back.
+The effort to promote civility will have accomplished little if all it does is get people to say, "excuse me, please", while they (figuratively) stab you in the back.
 Civility also cannot mean "roll over and play dead."
-People need to be able to raise tough questions and present their cases when they feel their vital interests are being threatened.
-A civil society cannot avoid tough but important issues, simply because they are unpleasant to address.
+People need to be able to raise tough questions and present their cases when they feel their interests, need, rights, or values are being threatened.
+Also, civil society cannot avoid tough but important issues, simply because they are unpleasant to address.
 We simply must find wise and equitable ways of addressing controversial issues like climate change, family disintegration, deficit spending, abortion, and the balance between discrimination and reverse discrimination.
 There must also be more to civility than a scrupulous adherence to the laws governing public-policy decision making.
 Clearly, there are numerous instances in which the parties to public-policy conflicts act in ways which are destructive and inappropriate, even though they are (and should continue to be) legal.
 The overuse use of legitimate procedural and legal appeal processes as part of a "run out the clock" strategy of endless delay is but one example.

-In short, any reasonable definition of civility must recognize that the many differing interests which divide our increasingly diverse society will produce an endless series of confrontations over difficult moral and distributional issues.
-Often these issues will have an irreducible win-lose character and, hence, not be amenable to consensus resolution.
+In short, any reasonable definition of "civility" must recognize that the many differences which divide our increasingly diverse society will produce an endless series of confrontations over difficult moral, distributional, status, and identity issues.
+Often these issues will have an irreducible win-lose character and, hence, are not be amenable to win-win agreement.
 While continuing confrontation is inevitable, the enormous destructiveness which commonly accompanies these confrontations is not.

-In our work at the University of Colorado's Conflict Information Consortium, we have been developing an approach which we call "constructive confrontation."
+In our work at the Beyond Intractability Project, we have been focusing on promoting what we call "Constructive Conflict."
 This approach combines an understanding of conflict processes, dispute resolution, and advocacy strategies to help disputants better advance their interests.
-In addition to explaining why the politeness embodied in conventional definitions of "civility" is important, we also identify a number of other areas in which adversaries, decision makers, and those caught in the middle can work individually and collectively to increase the constructiveness of public debate.
+In addition to explaining why the politeness and mutual respect embodied in conventional definitions of "civility" is important, we also identify a number of other areas in which adversaries, decision makers, and those caught in the middle can work individually and collectively to increase the constructiveness of public debate.
 Examples of these areas include:

 Separating People from the Problem

 First, and most obviously, is a commitment to civility in the traditional and relatively narrow sense of the word.
 People need to recognize that other thoughtful and caring people have very different views on how best to address their community's many complex problems.
 Constructive debate needs to focus on solutions which are most likely to be successful, and not upon personal attacks leveled by adversaries against one another.
-This is summed up by Roger Fisher, Bill Ury and Bruce Patton, authors of the New York Times best-seller Getting to Yes, who advise disputants to "separate the people from the problem," by being "soft" on the people, but "hard" on the problem.
-When this is not done, conflicts tend to escalate so much that key decisions are made on the basis of the very personal desire to utterly defeat and disempower an enemy (rather than solve a problem in as mutually-beneficial a way as possible).
+This was summed up years ago by Roger Fisher, Bill Ury and Bruce Patton, authors of the New York Times best-seller Getting to Yes.
+They advised disputants to "separate the people from the problem," by being "soft" on the people, but "hard" on the problem.
+When this is not done, conflicts tend to escalate so much that key decisions are often made on the basis of the very personal desire to utterly defeat and disempower an enemy (rather than solve a problem in as mutually-beneficial a way as possible).

 Many public policy disputes involve factual disagreements which are amenable to resolution through some type of fact-finding process.
 Failure to discern available facts substantially increases the probability that the situation will be so misunderstood that the solutions adopted will fail to achieve the desired results.
-Constructive civil debate, therefore, requires that the parties work together to resolve factual disagreements wherever possible.
-There are, of course, many cases in which factual issues can't be resolved because of irreducible uncertainties associated with the limits of scientific inquiry.
-When, this is true, contending parties need to be prepared to explain what risks they are willing to accept and why.
+Constructive civil debate, therefore, requires that the parties work together to resolve factual disagreements to the maximum extent possible.
+There are, of course, limits to what science can tell us and some uncertainties and risks are unavoidable.
+In these cases, the parties need to be prepared to explain what risks they are willing to accept and why.
 It also helps if parties commit themselves to supporting corrective action, if it turns out the problems that they thought that could be avoided do, actually, arise.

 Limit Interpersonal Misunderstandings

 Often the adversaries proceed on the basis of very inaccurate (and usually unjustifiably evil) images of the interests, positions, and actions of others.
-Civility requires that contending parties make an honest and continuing effort to understand the views and reasoning of their opponents.
+Civility requires that contending parties make an honest and continuing effort to understand and respond to the views and reasoning of their opponents.
 We need to resist the temptation to focus only on information that makes us look good and makes the other side look bad—we need to honestly look at the other side's point of view.
 And, of course, we all need to condemn the deliberate distortion of information and, especially, hate-mongering efforts designed to delegitimize and, potentially, dehumanize one's political opponents.

 Use Fair Processes

-The most destructive confrontation process, escalation, arises when accidental or intentional provocations beget greater counter-provocations in an intensifying cycle that transforms a substantive debate characterized by honest problem solving into one in which mutual hatred becomes the primary motive.
+The most destructive conflict dynamic, escalation, arises when accidental or intentional provocations beget greater counter-provocations in an ever-intensifying cycle that transforms a substantive debate initially characterized by honest problem solving into one in which mutual hatred becomes the primary motive.
 De-escalation and escalation avoidance strategies are needed to limit this problem.
 Of particular concern are provocateurs who seek to drive the escalation spiral as part of an effort to delegitimize compromise and encourage everyone to see politics as a climactic battle between the forces of good and evil.
 While this may be great for mobilizing the base, it makes it impossible to protect the common good.